sam-w-yellin/volatile-int-blog/content/posts/crunch-intro/index.md

 ```

 ### Field Validators
 *Crunch* should provide a reasonable set of validators to apply to fields.
-We'll do a whole post on designing the validators.
-We can establish a few ground rules now though.
 Field validators:

 1. Are `constexpr` functions.
 2. Are pure functions.